thibMC/LagoPObs/README.md

 If you just want to study and use the underlining code of the analysis without the GUI, e.g. to use it in a pipeline or to test for different configuration at the same time, open and use the *demo_script.py* file.

-# Description of the interface
+# Interface description

-The GUI is simple and straightforward with a few buttons and fields:
+The GUI is simple with only a few buttons and fields:

 ![Graphical interface of LagoPObs](Readme/GUI_LagoPObs.png)